Wakanda/wakanda-extensions/README.md

 # Extensions for Wakanda Studio

 The capacity of Wakanda Studio is extensible thanks to extensions.
-Here is the essential collection of Wakanda Studio extensions which can make you more efficiant with Wakanda Studio.
+Here is the essential collection of Wakanda Studio extensions which can make you more efficient with Wakanda Studio.

 Please visit our [extension forum](http://forum.wakanda.org/forumdisplay.php?27-Studio-Extensions) if you have any suggestion/question/problem.